alwaysprep/bazel-flask-example/README.md

 # Python Bazel Example

-Bazel example with flask and pandas and pytest
+Bazel example with flask and pandas and pytest.
+Flask auto reloading enabled for development.

 Run
 ---